erandiACQ/jenkins-sandbox/docs/Infrastructure.md

 Jenkins Master and Jenkins Agent are key components in a Jenkins architecture.
 Here’s a breakdown of each:

 ## Jenkins Master (Server):
 - Role: The Master is the central control unit of Jenkins.
-It is responsible for orchestrating the entire CI/CD pipeline.

-- Central Control Unit: The Jenkins Master, also known as the Jenkins Server, is the central unit that controls the overall Jenkins environment.
+It is responsible for controlling the overall Jenkins environment.
 It manages and orchestrates the build processes.

 - Core Responsibilities: